In the Expat Web group on LinkedIn, a member asked recently, “As an Expat, which countries do you think have the best and worst health care systems?”

 The US is way off by itself as the biggest spender.
 But our life expectancy (77 years) lags behind Japan (85), Switzerland, Australia, France, Canada, Norway, Spain, New Zealand, Austria, Korea, Portugal, UK, Luxembourg and Denmark, all of whom spend considerably less (around half!) than we do per capita.

 The WHO (World Health Organization) has published a listing of medical care by country.
-Compiled in the year 2000, it’s a bit outdated, but might provide a good starting point.
+It’s a bit outdated (they compiled it in the year 2000), but might provide a good starting point.
 You can see it here.

 A Few Considerations

-First, I think it’s safe to assume that the care you’ll receive in rural areas will not be as up-to-date or comprehensive as the care you can receive in major cities.
+First, assume that the care you’ll receive in rural areas will not be as up-to-date or comprehensive as the care you can receive in major cities.
 That’s true in the US just as much as anywhere else.

-If living in a bustling metro area is not your taste, how fast and easy is transportation to those areas you’re considering?
-Use your common sense – if your dream retirement is on a remote beach or mountain-top retreat that’s an 8-hour drive over mostly dirt roads to get to the nearest city, that will be an issue in accessing quality health care.
-If it’s an hour or two over good roads, you’ll have significantly better access.
+If a bustling metro area is not your taste, how fast and easy is transportation to those areas you’re considering?
+Use your common sense.
+If your dream retirement is on a remote beach or mountain-top retreat, accessing quality health care fast will be an issue.
+If it’s only an hour or two over good roads, you’ll have significantly better access.

 Are there hot spots of medical tourism in the country you’re considering?
 If so, you can be pretty well assured those doctors will speak English, have up-to-date training and use modern equipment.
 According to Business Week: